PoonLab/courses/PATH9577Q/Readings/basicunixcommands.md

 art@Misato:~/some/faroff/land$ cd
 art@Misato:~$
 ```
 and we can get the same result with `cd ~`.
-The tilde `~` character is the UNIX symbol for your home directory, and can save you some typing when you're writing out a relative path.
+The tilde `~` character is the [UNIX symbol for your home directory](https://www.gnu.org/software/bash/manual/html_node/Tilde-Expansion.html), and can save you some typing when you're writing out a relative path.
+Note that the tilde appears in the prompt `art@Misato:~$` which was configured on that computer to remind the user about their location in the filesystem.

 Now let's keep inputting `cd ..` to go as far as we can!
 ```shell